yuanqing/sketch-sort-layer-list/README.md

 ### Smart Sort

-- Sorts layers by their Y and X position, but preserves the layers’ visual “stack order”
+- Sorts layers by their Y and X position, but preserves the layers’ visual “stack order” on the page

 ## Installation